Rebranding a division

 At the end of the day, managing the efficiencies of a business is just a small part of the responsibility of being a division head.
+You may be called upon to start branding a division.
 Presiding over a division or leading a geographic sub-division can be a grave responsibility.
 Certainly understanding the corporate brand and culture and transmitting that culture throughout your organization is a huge job.

 One of the greatest differences will be in how persuasive the parent brand is in your geography.
 The most successful brands always understand that these differences will propel success or limit its acceptance.
 The reason for this discrepancy is cultural.

 Let’s face it.
 Even if you run the most buttoned-up ship in the fleet with the most satisfied employees and the absolute minimum in waste, your days at the helm are numbered unless you are able to grow the business quarter upon quarter.
-Your success, at the end of the day, is judged by how much market share you steal.
+Your success in branding a division, at the end of the day, is judged by how much market share you steal.